uclnj/authpoint-node-demo/README.md

 If you have a policy object with network locations, this is where _origin ip address_ comes into play.

 After starting, node will request a bearer token.

 Press F2 to initiate a push notification to the device you registered on the Authpoint users menu.
+Press F3 to use a one-time password either from your WatchGuard app profile or key-fob token.